Interstate 476: Pennsylvania Turnpike Northeast Extension

 In 2007, the turnpike commission announced plans to widen the Northeast Extension to six lanes between Mid-County and Lansdale.
 The project divided this stretch of highway into two sections.
 Work on the southern section began in January 2008 with the replacement of two bridges over the Northeast Extension to accommodate the widened highway.
 Construction on the actual widening phase commenced in January 2011.
 Completion was originally planned in 2013; however, construction fell a year behind schedule.
-Construction on widening the northern section started in May 2014, while work on widening the southern section finished up in October of that year.
+Construction on widening the northern section started in May 2014, while work on widening the southern section finished in October of that year.
 By this point, the project scope was expanded to include the Lansdale Interchange itself, the roadway to a point 1 mi north of the interchange, and two new E-ZPass-only ramps to relieve congestion at the toll plaza.
-This new northbound exit ramp opened December 4, 2016, and the companion southbound on-ramp opened a week later.
+This new northbound exit ramp opened on December 4, 2016, and the companion southbound on-ramp opened a week later.
 Construction along the northern section was originally planned to finish by the end of 2016 but was delayed until mid-2017.
 Construction was substantially completed, with all six lanes open, by August 31, 2017.

-On February 21, 2018, Howard M. Sexton, a 70-year-old truck driver from New Jersey, was killed in the southbound Lehigh Tunnel, when an electrical conduit broke free from the tunnel's ceiling and fell through the windshield of his truck, striking him in the head.
+On February 21, 2018, Howard M. Sexton, a 70-year-old truck driver from New Jersey, was killed in the southbound Lehigh Tunnel when an electrical conduit broke free from the tunnel's ceiling and fell through the windshield of his truck, striking him in the head.
 In a preliminary report issued on May 1, 2018, the National Transportation Safety Board revealed that a 10 ft section of conduit fell into the path of Sexton's truck after the steel support system for the conduits, which were suspended from the apex of the tunnel arch directly over the travel lanes, failed.
 The tunnel had last been inspected in 2016, at which time an inspector found evidence of corrosion on several of the steel support straps.

 In 2019, the turnpike launched a smartphone app for paying tolls.

 Once widening was completed from Mid-County to Lansdale, a similar project began on the next segment of highway, from Lansdale to Quakertown.
 As done on the first project, the Lansdale–Quakertown segment was rebuilt in two sections, with a southern half started in late 2017, widening the road to six lanes with full shoulders.
-Advance work began in early 2013 with replacement of several bridges in this area north of Lansdale, with work on the actual widening beginning in late 2017.
+Advance work began in early 2013 with the replacement of several bridges in this area north of Lansdale, with work on the actual widening beginning in late 2017.
 Widening of this section was completed in late 2020.
 In April 2022, construction began on widening the northern section of the roadway between Lansdale and Quakertown, with completion expected in early 2025.